-Hunger Free Vermont’s Hunger Councils are groups of local leaders in Addison, Bennington, Chittenden, Franklin/Grand Isle, Rutland and Washington counties, the Windham region, the Lamoille Valley, the Northeast Kingdom, and the Upper Valley, who are committed to learning about hunger and improving community and household food security.
+All Hunger Councils are committed to learning about hunger and improving community and household food security.
 The Hunger Councils coordinate efforts and build strong nutrition safety nets at the community level and statewide.
-This project is a comprehensive approach to addressing hunger: by educating community members about the local causes and effects of hunger and providing tools to improve nutrition and reduce hunger in their communities and beyond.
+The Hunger Council model is a comprehensive approach to addressing hunger: by educating community members about the local causes and effects of hunger and providing tools to improve nutrition and reduce hunger in their communities and beyond.

 Membership in the Hunger Councils is open to anyone with an interest in furthering the Council’s vision that all Vermonters in each community in our state have access to an adequate supply of nutritious food.